myafka/YAMM/Getting started.md

 * **Sender Name** — enter your name, users will see this name in the from field in the received email.
 * **Email Template** — select your template from the drop-down list.

-Click **Receive a test email** if you want send a test email to yourself.
+Click **Receive a test email** if you want to send a test email to yourself.
 Now that you have tested that everything is fine, click **Send emails**.

 **What next**: